 Some consider ensuring equal access to postsecondary education simply the right thing to do.
 Others are merely responsive to legal mandates.
 In either case, the federal government has made it clear that postsecondary institutions must provide reasonable accommodations to otherwise qualified students with disabilities to ensure access to educational opportunities.
-The Legal Issues section of Faculty Room provides more details on disability legislation and its impact on postsecondary institutions.
+The Legal Issues section below provides more details on disability legislation and its impact on postsecondary institutions.

 Each student with a disability has unique needs.
 The presence of a disability may or may not affect the participation of a student in your class.
 Disabilities that may interfere with access to or participation in essential postsecondary coursework include:

 Reasonable accommodations must be provided to eligible students with disabilities in order for them to access essential course content and essential learning activities.
 Types of academic coursework to which students with disabilities need access include lectures, written assignments, field or lab work, exams, class discussions, Internet research, and/or participation in class activities.

 Some examples of reasonable accommodations in postsecondary settings include sign language interpreters, preferential seating, notetakers, scribes, flexible attendance requirements, test modifications, and classes in accessible locations.
 Some students with disabilities require the same accommodations for all courses.
 Other students may need a range of accommodations for various lecture, lab, discussion, and fieldwork activities.
 Flexibility and effective communication between students, disabled student services staff, and instructors are key to implementing successful accommodations.

 It is important to remember that information about a student's disability should usually be kept confidential.
 Even if a student has disclosed a disability to you as his instructor or to other officials of the institution, this personal information should not be shared with others without his permission.
 Typically, the process by which information about a disability is shared is as follows: